When are the lessons?

 At the beginning of each season, we partner children up with an instructor according to their particular needs.
 The instructor assesses the swimming level of the child at the first lesson and identifies skills they will work towards during the season.
 Each child works with their own, private instructor for the entirety of the season.

 Each weekly lesson lasts 30 minutes.

-We charge a fee of $20 per season.
+We charge a fee of $20 per child per season.

 This is not a problem!
 We accept children regardless of their swimming skill level.

 Our mission is to provide accessible and affordable water safety education to children with special needs.
 In order to make water safety instruction more financially accessible, we set our registration fees low enough that cost should not represent a significant barrier to entry.
 We are able to charge fees this low because our organization is completely volunteer-run and coordinated.
 We lower our costs by using innovative techniques to de-localize administrative tasks, avoiding the need for dedicated offices, staff or communications equipment.
 In addition to minimizing operating expenses, we also actively fundraise around campus and solicit donations from the public and private sectors.